cypof/objectfabric/index.md

 ## Users Coordination

 Concurrent updates of a Web resource require coordination, e.g. ETags with some woodoo on the client in case of conflict, to get the resource again, re-apply changes and retry.
-Otherwise an HTTP PUT from a user could override updates from another.
+Otherwise an HTTP PUT from a user can override updates from another.

 Sending changes avoids this complexity.
 Two apps can get the same resource, e.g. /user123, the first sets "name", and the second "karma".
 Only one property gets written in each change representation, and no data can be lost.

 This demo is a Chat application.
-It allows multiple users to modify a shared set of strings.
-When a client adds a message to the set, the change gets replicated without overriding others, and triggers a change notification on other clients that displays it.
+It allows multiple users to modify a shared set of messages.
+When a client adds a message to the set, the change gets replicated without overriding others, and triggers a notification on other clients that displays it.

 <div id="chat">
 <ul>